Learn About New Southwest Airlines Baggage Policy!

 The airline does not ask to show a health certificate for the pet.
-Also, Southwest does not allow pets who have an illness, poor kennel training, aggressive behaviour on their airplane.
-Please check Southwest’s official website for additional information on their pet policy.
+Also, Southwest does not allow pets with an illness, poor kennel training, or aggressive behavior on their airplane.
+Please check Southwest airlines official site for additional information on their pet policy.

 What size is carry-on luggage?